-The Time Machine FET Flagship is committed to valorise the Europeana integrated catalog and collections, as the basis for higher level data models.
-At the technical level, Time Machine will help the national aggregators and partners to leapfrog to new technological standard for cultural heritage storing, display and analysis, facilitating the access and enrichment of Europeana’s 53 millions cultural documents.
+The Time Machine FET Flagship is committed to valorize the Europeana integrated catalog and collections, as the basis for higher level data models.
+At the technical level, Time Machine will help the national aggregators and partners to leapfrog to new technological standard for cultural heritage storing, display and analysis, facilitating the access and enrichment of Europeana’s 53 million cultural documents.

 The Time Machine FET Flagship is supported by the ICARUS network, regrouping 160 archives and scientific institutions from 30 European countries.
-This continuously expanding network of coordinated institutions brings to the project the access to extremely large collection of documents and the access to relavant expertise to interpret them.
-Time Machines shares equally with all these institutions the technological innovations and infrastructure developed in the Flagship.
+This continuously expanding network of coordinated institutions brings to the project the access to extremely large collection of documents and the access to relevant expertise to interpret them.
+Time Machine shares equally with all these institutions the technological innovations and infrastructure developed in the Flagship.

 The Time Machine FET Flagship is supported by the READ H2020 project, a multidisciplinary consortium of 13 partners working in Computer Science, Pattern Recognition, Machine Learning, Image Processing and Humanities.
 The project boosts the development and usage of cutting edge technology for the automated recognition, transcription, indexing and enrichment of handwritten archival documents and develops a collaborative platform for this purpose.